SciPhi-AI/R2R/README.md

     poetry run python examples/basic/rag_pipeline.py
     ```

-3. [`app.py`](examples/basic/app.py): This is the main application that sets up both the embedding and RAG pipelines and starts a Uvicorn server.
+3. [`app.py`](examples/basic/app.py): This is the main application that sets up an ingestion, embedding and RAG pipelines while serving via Uvicorn.

     To run this example, use the following command: